Soesah/moms.lostmarbles.nl/src/editor/readme.md

 The complex node / document can then also be used to power the toolbars and menu.
 With the node/uuid from the current focus, you can walk up parent nodes, see if children are allowed, if buttons are active, etc.

+But it means that the commands modify both the XML as well as the ComplexDocument.
+This _adds_ a layer of complexity.
+It would be if the ComplexDocument is _everything_ and you can extract updated XML from it to process for re-rendering or for saving.

 ## SMDE (Simple MarkDown Editor)

 - the goal is to convert html to markdown when editing, and back when rendering